pureliumy/pureliumy/README.md

 ### Hi there 👋 I'm Liumy

-- 🔭 I’m currently working on Shopee at Shenzhen as a Frontend engineer
+- 👨‍💻 I’m currently working on Shopee at Shenzhen as a Senior Frontend engineer
-- 🌱 I’m currently doing something fun
+- 🐟 I love coding, fishing, and video games
-- ⚡ Fun fact: When a fish is hooked, the float some times will float instead of always sinking
+- 🕙 Recently doing something fun with Don't Starve Together, 👉[have a look](https://playdst.com).

-You can reach me in [Twitter](http://twitter.com/alephantand)
+You can reach me in [Twitter](http://twitter.com/alephantand).